 The landscape of advanced classes high school students have available to them is a great opportunity, but it can also be confusing trying to decide which option is best for your future.
 Choosing between regular high school courses, honors classes, AP classes & dual enrollment classes at a community college can be confusing.
-Frequently, many college-bound high school students ask: “is dual enrollment better than AP courses?”
+Frequently, many college-bound high school students ask: “is dual enrollment better than AP courses?” and weigh the options of AP vs dual enrollment courses.
 If this sounds familiar to you, continue reading to learn more about the two options, and find out whether colleges prefer dual enrollment vs AP classes.

 What’s the difference between AP classes & dual enrollment classes?